anti-integral/unblockedGPT/README.md

 # UnblockedGPT
 A simple Streamlit chatbot that can be installed via pip.

-# How to Run
+# Installations
-Ensure Python is Installed on Your Device: [https://www.python.org/downloads/](url) Ensure Pip is Installed on Your Device:
+- Ensure Python is Installed on Your Device: [https://www.python.org/downloads/](url)
+- Ensure Pip is Installed on Your Device:
 To install pip, open terminal or command prompt (cmd) and enter these commands:
 ```
 curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py